 The Crossing has presented over seventy commissioned world premieres.
-Major new works have include Michael Gordon’s Anonymous Man (2017), Michael Gilbertson’s Born (2017) Lansing McLoskey’s Zealot Canticles (2017), John Luther Adams’ Canticles of the Holy Wind (2013, co-commissioned with Kamer), Gavin Bryars’ The Fifth Century (2014, written for The Crossing and PRISM), Kile Smith’s The Arc in the Sky (2018), The Consolation of Apollo (2014) and Vespers (2008, a commission of Piffaro), Stratis Minakakis’ Crossings and Crossings’ Epitaphs (2015/2017), David Lang’s statement to the court (2010), Lewis Spratlan’s Hesperus is Phosphorus (2012, co-commissioned with Network for New Music), and Ted Hearne’s Sound From the Bench (2014, co-commissioned with Volti).
+Major new works have include Michael Gordon’s Anonymous Man (2017), Michael Gilbertson’s Born (2017), Anna Thorvaldsdottir’s Ad genua (2016), Lansing McLoskey’s Zealot Canticles (2017), Caroline Shaw’s To the Hands (2016), John Luther Adams’ Canticles of the Holy Wind (2013, co-commissioned with Kamer), Gavin Bryars’ The Fifth Century (2014, written for The Crossing and PRISM), Stratis Minakakis’ Crossings Cycle (2015/2017), Gregory Brown’s un/bodying/s (2017), David Lang’s statement to the court (2010), Lewis Spratlan’s Hesperus is Phosphorus (2012, co-commissioned with Network for New Music), Ted Hearne’s Sound From the Bench (2014, co-commissioned with Volti) and, from Kile Smith, The Arc in the Sky (2018), The Consolation of Apollo (2014), The Waking Sun (2011), and Vespers (2008, a commission of Piffaro).

 In February 2018 they released If There Were Water (Innova), featuring new works by Gregory W. Brown and Stratis Minakakis.
 In February 2017 they released Clay Jug: music of Edie Hill (Navona), followed by Ted Hearne’s Sound from the Bench in March (Cantaloupe) and John Luther Adams’ Cantles of the Holy Wind in May (Cantaloupe).
 Previously released recordings include Lewis Spratlan’s Vespers Cantata: Hesperus is Phosphorus (Innova, 2015, with Network for New Music); Moonstrung Air (choral music of Gregory Brown, Navona, 2015); Christmas Daybreak (Innova, 2011, with world premiere recordings of James MacMillan and Gabriel Jackson); I want to live (Innova, 2011, with the complete to-date choral works for women by David Lang); and It is Time (Navona, 2008, featuring music commissioned for our first Month of Moderns).

 Their recordings have been reviewed by The New York Times, The New Yorker, Opera News, The Guardian, The Financial Times, The Philadelphia Inquirer, Gramophone, Fanfare, and many more journals.

 The Crossing, with Donald Nally, was the American Composers Forums’ 2017 Champion of New Music.
-The Crossing’s 2014 commission Sound From The Bench by Ted Hearne was named a 2018 Finalist for the Pulizer Prize in Music.
-They are the recipient of the 2015 Margaret Hillis Award for Choral Excellence, three ASCAP Awards for Adventurous Programming, as well as the Dale Warland Singers Commission Award (with composer Joel Puckett) from Chorus America.
+The Crossing’s 2014 commission Sound from The Bench by Ted Hearne was named a 2018 Finalist for the Pulitzer Prize in Music.
+They were the recipient of the 2015 Margaret Hillis Award for Choral Excellence, three ASCAP Awards for Adventurous Programming, as well as the Dale Warland Singers Commission Award (with composer Joel Puckett) from Chorus America.